Ayurvedic Treatment for PCOS (PMOS): A 90-Day Doctor's Plan

 Diet and lifestyle: the foundation

 No herb out-runs the daily basics.
 A lower-glycaemic, anti-inflammatory diet, enough protein, and consistent sleep move insulin and androgens more than most supplements.
-Movement matters too, but how you exercise matters as much; over-training can backfire through cortisol, which we explain in why "just work out more" is the wrong advice.
+Movement matters too, but how you exercise matters as much, and over-training can backfire through cortisol, which we explain in why "just work out more" is the wrong advice.
 Season plays a part in India as well: many women flare in summer, the Pitta-aggravation pattern.

 Treating the symptoms that bother you most